ryanmaxwell/UncrustifyX/README.md

 Drag options from the documentation panel into the main window's option table.
 Drag source files (.h, .m etc.) onto the dock icon, or into the main window's file table.

+No preset configuration files are currently included.
+[Here](https://gist.github.com/4242629) is a good starting point for an Objective-C configuration.

 ## Building Project
 Git checkout the project including its submodule.
 Xcode 4.5, 10.7+ Required.
 Install [mogenerator](http://rentzsch.github.com/mogenerator/).
 Install [NSLogger](https://github.com/fpillet/NSLogger) to view debug logging.